We know you care about the planet. We do too. So, relax. Every job is carbon balanced.

 Considering the relatively large amount of CO2 directly attributable to the printing process, it is surprisingly cost effective to balance the environmental impacts of printing through the mechanism of carbon offsetting.
-Each tonne of print-generated CO2 can be effectively neutralised with small investments into projects that are certified to save or offset the equivalent in CO2.
+Each tonne of print-generated CO2 can be effectively offset with small investments into projects that are certified to reduce the equivalent in greenhouse gas emissions.

 PDQ shows a print buyer the most environmentally friendly solution for any printing job specification from each supplier and how they might change that specification to see an improvement.
 This is the production/energy/CO2 algorithm sitting at the heart of PDQ; and it is helping to redefine the way customers buy print .